mschlege1838/html-table-wrapper/examples/temperatures/README.md

 This largely completes our definition of `TemperatureColumnControl`.
-The only non-trival method that needs to be defined is `getFilterDescriptor`, which is called by [SimpleDataTableListener] upon calls to [processTable].
+The only non-trival method that needs to be defined is `getFilterDescriptor`, which is called by [HTMLTableWrapperListener] upon calls to [processTable].
 In this case, we return a [SimpleFilterDescriptor] in the case the value entered for the temperature filter on the control can be parsed as a number, otherwise, we return nothing (which indicates no filtering should be performed on this column).
 (Note also how the control element of the backing [ContextControl] is accessed; because it is lazily initialized, it can't, in all cases, be assumed to be defined).